NorESMhub/NorESM/doc/start.rst

   - 0.25 degree resolution for the ocean and sea-ice components

+NorESM2 can be run in emission driven mode for interactive carbon-cycle studies.
+Currently, this configuration is only supported for the LM-resolution

 | NorESM2 contributes to the 6th phase of the Coupled Model Intercomparison Project (CMIP6):
 | https://www.wcrp-climate.org/wgcm-cmip/wgcm-cmip6